andreamusso96/andreamusso96.github.io/_projects/project_elections.md

 ## Definitions

-Let $p$ be the probability distribution of votes in an election in a given location.
+Let $$p$$ be the probability distribution of votes in an election in a given location.
 That is, $$p_i$$ is the probability that a randomly chosen voter in the location votes for party $$i$$.
-The entropy ofthe distribution $p$ is defined as
+The entropy ofthe distribution $$p$$ is defined as

 $$
 H(p) = - \sum_{i=1}^n p_i \log p_i